Skip to content

 Inconsistent parameters

 If sequences were collected with the wrong parameters, ensure they can still be used.
-Make note of the inconsistency in the README.md.
+Make note of the inconsistency in the README.md, specifically the missing data section.
+You can also comment the information about the inconsistent parameters directly in the "Fill in README.md" issue, if you do not plan to work on your README.md file until later.
 If data is not usable, this merge request can be deleted.